Charles the Gorilla

+Charles the Gorilla (c.
+September 23, 1972 – October 29, 2024) was a wild-born western lowland gorilla from Gabon, West Africa who was notable for being the silverback of the Toronto Zoo's gorilla troop from September 1974 until his death in October 2024.

+Biography

+Early life

-Charles the Gorilla is a wild-born western lowland gorilla from Gabon, West Africa.
-Although the date of his birth is unknown his approximate date of birth is September 23, 1972; it is, however, celebrated on January 19 each year.
+Despite his approximate date of birth falling on September 23, 1972, it was celebrated on January 19 each year.
+At a young age, he was a lively and curious ape who grew into a strong, watchful guardian of his group.
 At a time when humans were less vigilant about their treatment of threatened and endangered species, Charles was sought after by a group of poachers interested in acquiring gorillas for international trade.
-(At the time, gorilla infants could fetch a price of up to $5000.00.)
-He is thought to have been found lying next to the corpse of his dead mother.
+At the time, gorilla infants could fetch a price of up to $5000.
+He is thought to have been found next to his mother's corpse.

 Toronto Zoo

-On September 24, 1974, Charles was sent to the Toronto Zoo, where he has lived ever since.
+On September 24, 1974, Charles was sent to the Toronto Zoo, where he lived until his death.
 His name was given to him because his particularly round face reminded the staff at the zoo of Charlie Brown.
-When Charles was first brought to the zoo, he was considered rather unattractive because he was missing part of his hair and had lesions and/or sores that bespeckled his body.
+When Charles was first brought to the zoo, he was considered rather unattractive because he was missing patches of hair and had lesions and sores on his body.

-Charles, along with Amanda, Barney, Caroline, Josephine, Julia and Samantha, were part of the Toronto Zoo's first acquisition of a group of wild-caught gorillas for the newly opened zoo.
-The Toronto Zoo opened its doors in August 1974 and since then some 33 million visitors have seen the zoo's gorillas (a figure which grows by about a million people each year).
+Charles, along with Amanda, Barney, Caroline, Josephine, Julia, and Samantha, were part of the Toronto Zoo's first acquisition of a group of wild-caught gorillas for the newly opened zoo.
+The Toronto Zoo opened its doors in August 1974 and since then some 33 million visitors have seen the zoo's gorillas (a figure which grew by about a million people each year).
 This group of seven gorillas has conceived over 33 children and are represented by more than 23 living offspring, comprising three generations.
-As of 2018, Charles has sired sixteen children, of which ten still survive today.
-He also has six grandchildren.
+Charles sired eleven children, of which eight still survive today.
+He also had six grandchildren.